WinCisky/opentrust/README.md

 ## about

-trusty is a free and open source customers reviews solution for shopify built with [deno](https://deno.land/) and [supabase](https://supabase.com/)
+opentrust is a free and open source customers reviews solution for shopify built with [deno](https://deno.land/) and [supabase](https://supabase.com/)